The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Models and Methods

-Overall, since we do not consider noise in IPD (i.e. non-deliberate mistakes) in this work, there are in total six possible strategies \footnote{There can be other strategies such as emotional (i.e. $G = 0$) cooperators who always cooperate and thus never feel guilty.
-But as we are not modelling noise in this work, this strategy is equivalent to C in all interactions, and can be removed from our analysis. }, denoted as follows \begin{enumerate} \item Unemotional cooperator (C): always cooperates (C), unemotional (i.e. $G = +\infty$).
+Overall, since we do not yet consider noise in IPD (i.e. non-deliberate mistakes) in this work, there are in total six possible strategies \footnote{There can be other strategies such as emotional (i.e. $G = 0$) cooperators who always cooperate and thus never feel guilty.
+But as we are not modelling noise in this work, this strategy is equivalent to C in all interactions, and can consequently be removed from our analysis. }, denoted as follows \begin{enumerate} \item Unemotional cooperator (C): always cooperates (C), unemotional (i.e. $G = +\infty$).
 Does not feel guilt, does not change behaviour. \item Unemotional defector (D): always defects (D), unemotional (i.e. $G = +\infty$).
-Does not feel guilt, does not change behaviour. \item Emotional non-adaptive defector that is non-social (DGDN): always defects (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$), does not change its behaviour (D), regardless of what the co-player feels (hence non-sociability N). \item Emotional adaptive defector that is non-social (DGCN): defects initially (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$), changes its behaviour from D to C (C), regardless of what the co-player feels (hence non-sociability N). \item Emotional non-adaptive defector that is social (DGDS): always defects (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$) but only if her co-player also feels guilty after a wrongdoing (hence sociability S), but does not change its behaviour (D). \item Emotional adaptive defector that is social (DGCS): defects initially, feels guilty after one wrongdoing (i.e. $G = 0$) only if her co-player also feels guilty after a wrongdoing (hence sociability S), and changes its behaviour from D to C (C). \end{enumerate} From the above costs, we can derive the payoff matrix for the six strategies (for the row player), as follows {
+Does not feel guilt, does not change behaviour. \item Emotional non-adaptive defector that is non-social (DGDN): always defects (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$), does not change its behaviour (thereby the second D), regardless of what the co-player feels (hence its non-sociability N). \item Emotional adaptive defector that is non-social (DGCN): defects initially (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$), changes its behaviour from D to C (hence the C), regardless of what the co-player feels (hence its non-sociability N). \item Emotional non-adaptive defector that is social (DGDS): always defects (D), feels guilty (G) after one wrongdoing (i.e. $G = 0$) but only if their co-player also feels guilty after a wrongdoing (hence its sociability S), but does not change its behaviour (hence the second D). \item Emotional adaptive defector that is social (DGCS): defects initially, feels guilty after one wrongdoing (i.e. $G = 0$) but only if their co-player also feels guilty after a wrongdoing (hence its sociability S), and changes its behaviour from D to C (hence the C). \end{enumerate} From the above costs, we can derive the payoff matrix for these six strategies (for the row player), as follows

-} where we employ $\Theta = \Omega -1$ just for the purpose of a neater representation.
+where we employ $\Theta = \Omega -1$ just for the purpose of neater representation.